ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ```
 This will make DIRECTORY and also make put INADIRECTORY into DIRECTORY.

-### Consider adding a prelude to mv cp file path and starting directory //if you aren't renaming a file, you don't need to be explicit
 ### mv
 MoVe or `mv` is the command for moving files around as well as renaming them. `mv` takes two arguments, a target and a destination.
 A lot of the time, `mv` commands look like this:
 ```